ProxeusApp/proxeus-core/README.md

 ### Contributing

 As an open-source project, we welcome any kind of community involvement, whether that is by contributing code, reporting issues or engaging in insightful discussions.
-Especially, we are looking forward to receiving contributions for external workflow nodes.
+We are particularly looking forward to receiving contributions for external workflow nodes.

-See the **[Contributing Guide](docs/contributing.md)** for further directions.
+Visit the [Proxeus Community](https://github.com/ProxeusApp/community) for further directions.

 ## Development guide

-Please read the [Developer Manual](https://doc.proxeus.com) to learn more about the Proxeus platform.
+Please read the [Developer Manual](https://docs.proxeus.org) to learn more background about the Proxeus platform.

+### Installation from Source

-If you wish to build the project form the source code, follow the instructions in [Build all](docs/build_all.md)
+If you wish to build the project from the source code, follow the instructions in the [Build all](https://github.com/ProxeusApp/community/blob/master/docs/build_all.md#building-backend-and-frontend) reference.

 ### Installation using Docker